MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-secure.md

 For some advanced features, you can [URL Filters](service-url-filters.md) to build more experiences using the report.
 For example, the URL below filters the report to show data for the Energy industry.

-Using the combination of **pageName** and [URL Filters](service-url-filters.md) can be very powerful.
+Using the combination of **pageName** and [URL Filters](service-url-filters.md) can be powerful.
 You can build experiences using basic HTML and JavaScript.

 For example, here’s how you can add a button to an HTML page: